snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 a particular contour of a response function and then estimate probabilities using multimodal adaptive importance sampling.

+..
+   TODO (above before global reliability):
+   % Reliability mappings may involve computing reliability and
+   % probability levels for prescribed response levels (forward
+   % reliability analysis, commonly known as the reliability index
+   % approach or RIA) or computing response levels for prescribed
+   % reliability and probability levels (inverse reliability analysis,
+   % commonly known as the performance measure approach or PMA).
+   % Approximation-based MPP search methods (AMV, AMV$^2$, AMV+,
+   % AMV$^2$+, and TANA) may be applied in either x-space or u-space, and
+   % mappings may involve either cumulative or complementary cumulative
+   % distribution functions.

 **Stochastic Expansion Methods**: Theoretical development of these techniques mirrors that of deterministic finite element analysis utilizing the notions of projection, orthogonality, and weak convergence :cite:p:`Gha99`, :cite:p:`Gha91`.

+..
+   TODO:
+   %The objective of these
+   %techniques is to characterize the response of systems whose governing
+   %equations involve stochastic coefficients.

 Rather than focusing on estimating specific statistics (e.g., failure probability), they form an approximation to the functional relationship